Deposits by Faster Payments, Direct Debit, BACS, CHAPS or standing order can be made, quoting the following details:

 - Bank sort code

-Your Al Rayan Bank IBAN and BIC are changing
+Your Al Rayan Bank IBAN and BIC have changed

 What are IBAN and BIC?